SquircleCode/Cpp_File_Manager/README.md

-# Future Plans
-Trying to make a command line IDE.
-Please refer the Projects Section.
-Any help is appreciated.

 # Cpp File Manager

 A simple collection of scripts that saves time and does the boring stuff while doing lab assignments.